Why Pakistan and India coming down on World Press Freedom Index?

 No one can kill a story by killing a journalist.
 Many slain journalists often became story of courage and bravery after their murder .Guillermo Cano is one of them.
 He was a Columbian Journalist who tried to expose the influence of drug mafia on the politics of his country.
 He was silenced by bullets in front of his newspaper office in 1986.His newspaper refused to bow down and followed the story started by Guillermo Cano.
 Three years later the office of his newspaper “El Espectador” was destroyed in a bomb attack in Bogota city of Columbia.
 Even then the story was not killed.
 United Nations Paris based agency UNESCO started “Guillermo Cano Press Freedom Award” annually in 1997.Every year a brave journalist receive this award on 3rd May (World Press Freedom Day) to continue the story of Guillermo Cano.

 It is a fact that number of journalists killed in India and Pakistan declined in last two years.
 Then why both countries are losing their position on World Press Freedom Index?
 According to RSF sources “Yes the number of journalists killings declined but unannounced censorship increased in both India and Pakistan”.
 Media in both countries is a victim of intolerance by state and non-state actors.
-Recently Editors Guild of India condemned the incidents of abuse and intimidation of senior journalists in the run up of parliamentary election and urged the government to take necessary action against those who are involved in harassment through social media.
-Editors Guild of India also expressed concerns over the possible use of official secret act against those journalists who wrote investigative stories on Rafale deal.
+Recently Editors Guild of India condemned the incidents of abuse and intimidation of senior journalists in the run-up to parliamentary election and urged the government to take necessary action against those who are involved in harassment through social media.
+Editors Guild of India has also expressed concern over the possible use of official secret act against those journalists who wrote investigative stories on Rafale deal.

 (Hamid Mir works for Geo News Pakistan and tweets at @HamidMirPAK)